saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.install "firefox_x64" version=74.0

-The above command installs version 74.0 of Firefox.
+The command installs version 74.0 of Firefox.

 If a different version of the package is already installed then the old version is replaced with the version in the winrepo (only if the package supports live updating).